dheeraj7596/academic-homepage/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Master’s student in the [Computer Science department](https://cse.ucsd.edu/) at the [University of California, San Diego](https://ucsd.edu/) working with [Prof. Jingbo Shang](https://shangjingbo1226.github.io/).
-I am broadly interested in Natural Language Processing, Text Mining, and Graph Mining.
-My current research revolves around developing principled data-driven approaches with minimal human effort.
-I completed my Bachelor Of Technology in Computer Science And Engineering from the [Indian Institute of Technology, Kanpur](https://www.iitk.ac.in/) in 2017, where I worked with [Prof. Harish Karnick](http://iitk.ac.in/new/dr-harish-karnick), [Prof. Purushottam Kar](https://www.cse.iitk.ac.in/users/purushot/) on Hierarchical Classification and Text Document Representation.
+I am a Ph.D. student in the [Computer Science department](https://cse.ucsd.edu/) at the [University of California, San Diego](https://ucsd.edu/) working with [Prof. Jingbo Shang](https://shangjingbo1226.github.io/).
+I am broadly interested in Machine Learning and Natural Language Processing.

+For summer 2021, I am interning at Amazon Science with [Dr. Xin Luna Dong](https://lunadong.com/).
+I completed my Bachelor Of Technology in Computer Science And Engineering from the [Indian Institute of Technology, Kanpur](https://www.iitk.ac.in/) in 2017, where I worked with [Prof. Harish Karnick](http://iitk.ac.in/new/dr-harish-karnick) and [Prof. Purushottam Kar](https://www.cse.iitk.ac.in/users/purushot/).
 I worked as a Data Scientist and Product Engineer at [Sprinklr](https://www.sprinklr.com/) for 2 years and I interned at [Microsoft India](https://www.microsoft.com/en-in) in the summer of 2016.

+### Current Research
+**Few Shot & Weakly Supervised Learning** I develop high performing deep neural frameworks with minimal human supervision such as just [class labels](https://arxiv.org/pdf/2010.12794.pdf) or a few label-indicative [seed words](https://www.aclweb.org/anthology/2020.acl-main.30.pdf).
+I am interested in leveraging massive amounts of [unstructured](https://www.aclweb.org/anthology/2020.emnlp-main.670.pdf) and [unlabeled data](https://arxiv.org/pdf/2104.08723.pdf) available on the internet for supervision and additional contextual information.
+Further, I am also keen on beneficially leveraging pre-trained language models to reduce the need for annotated data.

+**Security** I study vulnerabilities of current NLP systems such as data poisoning and trigger-based backdoor attacks and work towards developing strong defense methods against such attacks.

+**Deep Learning** A deep neural network is known to learn/overfit any randomly labeled data.
+I am interested in understanding and unveiling the learning process of deep neural architectures and further use it to analyze the quality of data.

-Apart from Academics, I enjoy spending time playing Lawn Tennis, Table Tennis, Badminton.
-I watch football(soccer) and I rarely write too.
+Apart from Academics, I enjoy spending time playing Ukulele, playing Football(soccer) and I rarely write too.
 Checkout my [blog](https://articulationofmyheart.wordpress.com/)!